Andrewthe13th/Inventory_Kamera/README.md

 # Genshin Scanner

 An OCR Scanner that scans your characters, weapons and artifacts in Genshin Impact.
 This produces a JSON file that can be easily formated to work with most genshin websites.
-Currently it only supports ENGLISH words.
+Currently it only supports ENGLISH.

 ## How to use
 1. [Download the program](https://github.com/Andrewthe13th/Genshin_Scanner/releases/download/v0.9/Genshin_Scanner_V0.9.zip), unzip and then run.
 2. Open Genshin Impact and Log In.
 3. In Genshin Impact, go to Settings
-4. Under Graphics, set Display Mode to 1280x720 Windowed
-5. Under Controls, set Control Type to Keyboard
+4. Under Controls, set Control Type to Keyboard
-6. Exit Settings and leave the game in the Paimon Menu
+5. Exit Settings and leave the game in the Paimon Menu
-7. Go back to the scanner application, then click SCAN.
+6. Go back to the scanner application, then click SCAN.
 (You can stop the scan anytime by pressing the 'ENTER' key)
 Note: You will not be able to use your computer while the scan is taking place due to require the use of mouse and keyboard inputs.

 ### Can this get me banned?